richharms/IntroToLucene/README.md

 # IntroToLucene
 Introduction to Lucene

+Examples have been written to work with Lucene 5.3.0.

 Required: Java 8 & Apache Ant, project is setup for NetBeans 8

 01: Multiple Fields, Different Analyzers